 Common Name: Water Ribbons

-Triglochin procera is a Perennial up to 0.60 metres tall.
+Triglochin procera is a perennial plant that can grow up to 0.60 metres tall.

 The green leaves of plants can contain a toxic cyanogenic glycoside, it is especially present during and just after a drought and is particularly toxic to ruminants[